 Lilacs withstand a chilly winter better than most plants.
 They do benefit from occasional watering if there is no precipitation available to the roots.
 Watering around the root zone actually keeps the soil warmer than dry soil, offering lilac winter protection.

 In rare cases, you may need to cover the plant to protect the buds.
 This occurs in late winter to early spring when buds are beginning to break, and a harsh freeze comes along.
 Use a blanket, canvas, or even plastic tent over the bush to help protect the buds form the cold.
 Remove it during the day if temperatures warm up so the plant can get sun and air.

 Pruning for Post Lilac Winter Care

-Pruning is not important for the first 5 to 6 years of a young lilacs life.
+Pruning is not important for the first five to six years of a young lilac’s life.
 It can be an important step to lilac recovery if winter damage has occurred.
 Wait until the plant has bloomed before you make any cuts to avoid removing the flowers.

 Cut out any damaged or diseased stems.
 Thin the suckers by one-third for complete rejuvenation of old plants.
-After 3 years, the plant will be renewed without affecting bloom production.
+After three years, the plant will be renewed without affecting bloom production.